Tirzah964/git-tutorial/README.md

 ============

 ##Tutorial
-This is meant to be a tutorial on using Git.
+This is meant to be a tutorial on using Git for SE3770 at UW-Platteville.
 This tutorial assumes that you already have git downloaded and installed and that you have a GitHub account.
 To start this tutorial, fork this project on GitHub by clicking the fork button on the top right.